 What is EAM?

-EAM stands for Enterprise Asset Management, a set of processes and tools that enable companies to track and manage their physical assets (machines, equipment, buildings, and vehicles) throughout their lifecycle – from the moment they plan to purchase it to the moment the asset is disposed of.
+EAM stands for Enterprise Asset Management.
+It is a set of processes and tools that allow companies to track and manage their physical assets (machines, equipment, buildings, and vehicles) throughout their lifecycle – from procurement to disposal.

 At its core, EAM is used to plan, optimize, execute, and track all maintenance activities with the associated priorities, skills, materials, tools, cost, and other information.